ericbannon/terraform-aws-chainguard-account-association/README.md

 ## Initialize the Terraform Module

-Add the module to your configuration:
+Use the default main.tf that includes only the module needed

 ```
 module "chainguard-account-association" {